MikaBob/Recruitment-test/README.md

 After checking up the config in the .env file, the Router take it from here and parse the url `/Controller/Action/param1/param2/...`

 If the Controller and his action exist, the router will print the controller's response.
 If the Controler or Action is not specified, **AuthenticationControler** and **Index** are taken as default.
 Otherwise we will have a redirection to a 404.

+## Authentication & Authorization
+Except for user's account creation, all request can be done through the API, which involve an access token.
+For this project a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) (JWT) solution is generated (after a successfull log in) and stored as a cookie for 15min.
+The JWT contains the user id and an expiration date (Extra payload on "top" of the secret data).

+For now, to check if a user as enough right to access, the AuthenticationController simply check if the user is **THE** admin.
+But implementing a real role and rights system is on the todo list ;).
+Basically only an admin can access the User administration, otherwise they are not any restriction for pages.

 ## Database
 For now it only contains one table (User) which really has a classic structure except the **dynamicFields** column.